-The Coney Dog (aka swamped-in-chili hot dog) can now be found in restaurants across the country, but Detroit figured out a combination of ingredients that made its version of the chili dog a regional classic.
-The Coney Dog first found a loyal following back in the early 1900s at two Coney Island Restaurants in downtown Detroit.
-The Coney Dog consists of a natural-casing hot dog, no bean chili, chopped onions and mustard.
+The Coney Dog (aka swamped-in-chili hot dog) can now be found in restaurants across the country.
+However, Detroit first figured out a combination of ingredients that made its version of the chili dog a regional classic, especially for late night adventurers as a "fourth-meal" between drinks at the bar.